The Sentence She Started But Never Finished

 By grounding the silence in a physical adjustment, you elevate the moment from a simple pause to a high-stakes emotional retreat.
 You show the reader exactly how much effort it takes for the character to keep her mouth shut.
 The silence stops being an absence of dialogue and becomes a heavy, suffocating blanket thrown over a fire.

 The next time you reach a climactic moment of vulnerability between your leads, resist the urge to let the phone ring.
 Do not let the dog bark.
 Force your protagonist to look the terrifying reality of her desire in the eye, and let her be the one to blink first.
-Let her start the sentence that could change everything, and then—through sheer, agonizing self-preservation—let her swallow it down.
+Let her start the sentence that could change everything, and then—through sheer, agonising self-preservation—let her swallow it down.

 The Monroe Minute